Afangar/ScripsR/README.md

 - Bayesian networks and compare them

 This is a code to generate Bayesian networks from two different matrices, in this case Proteomics and Transcriptomics, analyze each of them, and then generate a comparison of the two.

+- Heatmap

+This script explains each modifiable variable to create a heatmap in R.